 If you use your personal vehicle for deliveries, will you get a generous tip or a substantial bill for your damaged vehicle?

-In the current world of social distancing and self-quarantining, delivery app services are in high demand.
+In the current world, delivery app services are in high demand.
 If you decided to supplement your income by becoming a delivery driver, do you and your car have insurance coverage if you have an accident while you’re making a delivery?

 Here are a few tips to help prevent paying out of pocket if you have an auto accident while making deliveries.